vickmuir/vpc-on-classic-block-storage/block_storage_is_view.md

 | Actions (...) | Click the ellipsis to display a menu of context-specific actions you can take.
 For example, an available, unattached volume would have menu options for attaching to an instance or deleting the volume. |
 {: caption="Table 1.
 Details about all volumes" caption-side="top"}

 By default, 10 volumes are shown in the list of all block storage volumes.
 Change this default by clicking the down arrow and increase the list to 20 or 50 volumes.
-Use the arrows in the lower-right corner to navigate to the next page and back again.
+Use the page control arrows after the list to go to the next page or return to the current page.

 ## View details about a block storage volume
 {: #view-vol-details}